Daily Fantasy Site Reviews

 2: Check Out Social Media

-A site like YouTube is absolutely packed with videos of people giving you walk-throughs of their fantasy experience.
+A site like YouTube is absolutely packed with videos of people giving you walk-throughs of their fantasy experiences.
 You can find videos for every sport, every league, and every site.
 If you want to know something specific about a league or a site, watch your peers as they navigate the terrain.
 This information is invaluable.

-3: Watch the TV
+3: Watch Games

 As we mentioned above, fantasy is huge now and has its own hour-long shows on networks like ESPN.
 If you need insider information about fantasy, watch ESPN or the NFL Network and see what the experts in the genre say.
 There's no guarantee that you will win this way, but you will learn how to play and what to look for by going this route.